Read This First

 Prompt 3: Contrasts the issues within the philosophy of AI that appeal to the public’s imagination with the issues that are likely more immediate and critical.

-The section turns on More Immediate and Critical Issues.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep More Immediate and Critical Issues in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are More Immediate and Critical Issues, In contrast to other fields of philosophy, the philosophy of AI has, and Rapid Evolution and Technological Dependency.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep More Immediate and Critical Issues, In contrast to other fields of philosophy, the philosophy of AI has, and Rapid Evolution and Technological Dependency in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 The notion of AI developing intelligence that surpasses human capabilities to the point of creating a singularity—a point in time post which human affairs, as we know them, cannot be predicted—is both thrilling and terrifying.
 It taps into deep-rooted existential questions and fears.